myriadrf/LimeSuiteNG/docs/development/packaging/condaSuiteRecipe.rst

 Installing built package
 ------------------------

-To access LimeSuiteNG binaries or library for other builds, package must be installed using the conda install command.
+To access and test LimeSuiteNG binaries or library for other builds, package must be installed using the conda install command.
 Before installing the package, path to local channel for conda tool must be specified (Check out :ref:`conda-local-channel-setup` section for instructions on how set up local channel).
 To install locally built LimeSuiteNG package, execute the following command:

 .. code-block:: bash